 We'll see where that ends up with.

-How Antifa of Boston on social media blogging out about being communists and anarchists.
+There is a Blaze article today how Antifa of Boston on social media blogging out about being communists and anarchists.

-And apparently there's a social media page that the Blaze reports belonging to the Antifa faction in Boston, bragging about being anarcho-communist, an anarcho-communist group bashing patriotism.
+And apparently, there's a social media page that the Blaze reports belonging to the Antifa faction in Boston bragging about being anarcho-communist, an anarcho-communist group bashing patriotism.

-And uh it's been widely rebuked rightly online.
+And it's been widely rebuked, rightly online.

-Let's get one thing clear.
+Let's get one thing clear: Antifa is an anarcho-communist cause.

-Those on the left who call us patriots step the blank away, the group tweeted Saturday with an image of a burning American flag.
+Those on the left who call us patriots step the blank away.

 This comment came as thousands of people gathered.